Marc Bean: Legislative career

 Bean began his career in politics in June 2008, when he was named a Government Senator under then Premier, Dr. Ewart F. Brown.
 Bean sat in the Senate until 2010, and served as junior for the Minister of Tourism, Transport, Environment, and Sport, and later, the Ministry of Telecommunications, E-Commerce and Energy.

-In December 2010, following the retirement of then Premier Brown, Bean was elected to replace him as the Parliamentary Representative for Constituency 26, Warwick South Central.
+In December 2010, following the retirement of then-Premier Brown, Bean was elected to replace him as the Parliamentary Representative for Constituency 26, Warwick South Central.

-In November 2011 Bean was named to the Cabinet of them Premier, The Hon.
-Paula Cox, serving as Minister of Environment, Planning and Infrastructure Strategy.
+In November 2011 Bean was named to the Cabinet of then-Premier Paula Cox, serving as Minister of Environment, Planning and Infrastructure Strategy.
 He retained this position until December 2012.

-Following the PLP's defeat in the 2012 General Election, Mr. Bean replaced Ms. Cox as Party Leader, thereby becoming Bermuda's newest Opposition Leader.
+Following the PLP's defeat in the 2012 general election, Bean replaced Cox as Party Leader, thereby becoming Bermuda's newest Opposition Leader.

 Despite being a part of the traditionally social-democratic and centre-left PLP, Bean has described himself as a classical liberal, an ideology usually associated with the centre-right.